Robs0412/radiosonde_flight_visualization/README.md

 ### Remarks:

 The macro was tested with hundreds of flights.
 Most of the time it worked fine, but sometimes errors came up especially when generating the charts.
 Excel occasionally struggles to copy & paste objects.
 A second try with 'Draw charts' may work, but some Excel versions show permanent errors.
 See further information about it [here](https://www.mrexcel.com/board/threads/vba-method-copy-of-object-chartarea-failed.1177623) or [here](https://answers.microsoft.com/en-us/msoffice/forum/all/cannot-copy-charts-using-vba/ed3a29a0-aa51-47d8-b992-fd2eefb53323).
 So far none of the proposed solutions meet all requirements.
-An option may also be to deactivate error handling and jump to the code by pressing 'Debug'.
-In the code you can continue the execution manually (play button or F5).

 Error message shown to user: